LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Soderlind.rst

-The Soderlind implementation of the SUNAdaptController class, SUNAdaptController_Soderlind, implements a general structure for temporal control proposed by G. Söderlind in :cite:p:`Sod:98`, :cite:p:`Sod:03` and :cite:p:`Sod:06`.
+The Soderlind implementation of the SUNAdaptController class, SUNAdaptController_Soderlind, implements a general structure for temporal control proposed by G. Soderlind in :cite:p:`Sod:98`, :cite:p:`Sod:03` and :cite:p:`Sod:06`.
 This controller has the form

 .. math::